msdilli7/obesity-level/README.md

 # obesity-level
-# i used pyspark for large dataset since it will process the data in distributed and parallel way
+# I used pyspark for large dataset since it will process the data in distributed and parallel way, copied the code in bmipyspark.txt

 from pyspark.sql import SparkSession